Azure/ResourceModules/docs/wiki/The CI environment - Bicep configuration.md

 # Module-level Bicep configuration

-The Bicep DL is continuously improved and extended with additional capabilities.
+The Bicep DSL (Domain Specific Language) is continuously improved and extended with additional capabilities.
 Of of them, the Bicep Linter, provides guidance around template design & best practices - and surfaces any findings as warnings.
 However, while it is a great feature, there can be cases where rules show false-positives - or are not addressed by us immediately.
 For these cases, we occasionally apply ignore tags such as `#disable-next-line secure-secrets-in-params` on a module level.

 Note: As we want to follow best-practices whenever we can, the ignore tags should only be applied when absolutely necessary, on a case-by-case basis.